UKHomeOffice/engineering-guidance-and-standards/.github/ISSUE_TEMPLATE/propose-a-new-pattern.md

 ---
 name: Propose a new pattern
-about: Propose a new pattern
+about: Add documentation for a new pattern
 title: ''
 labels: ''
 assignees: ''

 ---